-Vicarious liability or transferred intent occurs when one person is held responsible for the actions of another.
-The government relied very heavily on this by saying that a website host is responsible for the activities of site users.
+Vicarious liability, or transferred intent, occurs when one person is held responsible for the actions of another.
+The government heavily relied on this by saying that a website host is responsible for the activities of site users.
 Nearly all the charges against Ross are based on this theory.
 Ross is not accused of selling drugs himself; hacking into computers; laundering money; or selling fake IDs.
-He’s accused of creating and running a website that allowed others to do this.
+He’s accused of creating and running a website that allowed others to do these things.

-Essentially, Ross was condemned to two life sentences for creating a platform, not for actually selling a product; for creating innovation that, as the prosecution said, “facilitated criminal actions.”
-His trial attorney called this “unprecedented and extraordinarily expansive.”
+Essentially, Ross was condemned to two life sentences + 40 years for creating a platform, not for actually selling a product — for creating innovation that, as the prosecution said, “facilitated criminal actions.”
+Joshua Dratel, his trial attorney, called this “unprecedented and extraordinarily expansive.”

 Impact on free speech